Serious or Not? Experts’ Opinions on Provence Rosé

 “Provence is the benchmark for rosé and, with more and more competition, the producers continually work to improve their wines to retain their leadership role and reputation,” said Gilles Masson, Director of The Center for Research and Experimentation on Rosé Wine in Vidauban, Provence.

 For a deeper dive into the subject of rosé, read Elizabeth’s book Rosé: Understanding the pink wine revolution (The Classic Wine Library).
-She spent a full year tasting rosés from around the world to write the book.
+She spent an entire year tasting rosés worldwide to write the book.